osamaIslam-oi/react-router-app/README.md

 This is a React application for managing events.
 Users can add new events, edit existing events, and delete events.
 The app utilizes React Router for dynamic client-side routing.

 ## Screenshots
-Include screenshots of your application here to give users a visual preview.

 ![Events page](images/events.png)

 ![New event page](images/new-event.png)